-A REIT Management company must apply for listing in the stock exchange.
+A REIT Management company must apply for listing of units of REIT fund at the stock exchange(s).
 The units of the REIT fund shall be listed in accordance with the listing regulations of the stock exchanges and shall be freely tradable.
-The Trust needs to be listed on at least one of the 3 Pakistan Stock Exchanges; i.e. Karachi, Lahore or Islamabad stock exchange.
-The Trust can also be listed on a foreign stock exchange as an additional listing.